kaiosilveira/design-patterns/singleton/README.md

 ## Working example

-For the working example I've implemented a `ChocolateBoiler` class, responsible for boiling chocolate + milk in a chocolate factory.
+The working example for this pattern was inspired by the `ChocolateBoiler` project described in the Head-First Design Patterns book.
+The `ChocolateBoiler` class is responsible for boiling chocolate + milk in a chocolate factory.
 This factory only has one boiler, that's why we needed it to be a singleton in the code.
+Make sure to check out the [ChocOHolic](./ChocOHolic/) project for the implementation details.